risitt/kissStepper/API Documentation.md

 The enum has five possible values, each with a clearly named constant:
 * STATE_STOPPED: the motor is stopped (not moving) and the library has not received any new movement commands
-* STATE_STARTING: the motor is not moving, but the kissStepper library is ready to start moving it
+* STATE_STARTING: the motor is not yet moving, but the kissStepper library has received a new movement command
 * STATE_RUN: the motor is moving at constant speed
 * STATE_ACCEL: the motor is accelerating
 * STATE_DECEL: the motor is decelerating